k8ssandra/k8ssandra-operator/docs/image-config/README.md

 # Configuring the K8ssandra images

-Often users find it neccesary to configure various properties of the images they are using, this may be to:
+Often users find it necessary to configure various properties of the images they are using, this may be to:

 * Use an internal image registry to avoid dependancy on Docker Hub.
 * Use a custom image (for example to customise aspects of the classpath or run customised versions of Cassandra).
 ## cass-operator images

-The cassandra pods have containers for Cassandra (including the management API), Medusa, config-builder and system-server-logger.
-These pods are under the management of cass-operator.
+cass-operator manages the Cassandra pod's images.
+While the K8ssandraCluster field `serverImage` can be used to set the Cassandra image, other images (especially config-builder and system-server-logger can only be set via cass-operator.

 cass-operator allows the user to provide a [`ImageConfig`](https://github.com/k8ssandra/cass-operator/blob/master/config/manager/image_config.yaml) to the operator via a ConfigMap, which contains a yaml representation of an `ImageConfig` specifying image sources.

 The location of the mounted ConfigMap is then referenced in the [`OperatorConfig`](https://github.com/k8ssandra/cass-operator/blob/master/config/manager/controller_manager_config.yaml#L1).

-It is important to note that all image configurations occur in the ConfigMap mounted into the cass-operator deployment, not via the K8ssandraCluster or CassandraDatacenter CRs.
+It is important to note that configurations for config-builder and system-server-logger occur in the ConfigMap mounted into the cass-operator deployment, not via the K8ssandraCluster or CassandraDatacenter CRs.
 Even though the `ImageConfig` looks like a Kubernetes API extension (and even has a `Kind`, and `ApiVersion`), **it is not**.

 To specify a custom image registry, we recommend you create a kustomization which may look something like the following: